What Is 1:2 Leverage?

 You will have to re-calculate your maximum loss and also re-calculate where to add your stop loss before entering the market.

-Additionally, using a 2x leverage will open up the risk of margin calls and liquidations.
+Additionally, using a 2x multiplier will open up the risk of margin calls and liquidations.

 A margin call is a warning signal from your broker telling you that you have slipped below the required margin levels and your positions might be at risk.